Interim Dean and Associate Professor: Dr. Hargis, 450-3106

 Minors.
 The BBA degree does not require a minor.
 BBA degree students cannot minor in any field within the College of Business Administration.

 Assessment tests.
 The university and college reserve the right to require, administer, and apply the results of appropriate assessment tests for the purpose of ensuring the student's basic qualifications to proceed with the desired program of study and/or to earn a degree.
-Such tests may include, but are not limited to, assessments of (1) personal computing skills, (2) economics knowledge, (3) general education achievement (rising junior exam), and (4) major field achievement.
+Such tests may include, but are not limited to, assessments of (1) personal computing skills, (2) economics knowledge, and (3) major field achievement.

 Grades.
 Candidates for the BBA degree must satisfy the following minimum grade point average requirements: